 What to expect on testing day:

-Your doctor may ask you not to eat the morning of your angiography.
 Your testing will most likely be performed in a specially equipped examination room.
 It does not require a surgery center or anesthesia.
 Prior to your procedure, your eye will be dilated.

-During the test, a harmless orange-red dye called Fluorescein will be injected into a vein in your arm.
+During the test, a harmless non-radioactive orange-red dye called Fluorescein will be injected into a vein in your arm.
 The dye will travel through your body to the blood vessels in your retina.
 Your doctor will use a special camera with a green filter to flash a blue light into your eye and take multiple photographs.
 He will analyze the pictures and identify any damage to the lining of the retina or to spot the growth of new blood vessels.

 This diagnostic test takes about 30 minutes to an hour, including the time for dilation of your eye.
 You can go home immediately after the procedure.
 After your angiography, your skin and urine may appear discolored for a short time until the Fluorescein is completely out of your system.